jn-programutveckling/project-model/model/README.md

 Depending on what we have decided in the delivery section in our project plan, we will make one or more deliveries.
 We will do this in parallel with implementation.

 [Read more about delivery.](delivery.md)

+# Input from users

+When people have used our software for a while, they will discover bugs and security issues.
+They could also come up with ideas and requests for new features or changes in existing features.
+We should create easy paths for those users to come in contact with us regarding this.
+GitHub's issue tracker is a good place for letting users file bug reports as well as feature requests.
+If we aren't using GitHub (for example if the project is closed-source with no plans of making it open-source), we could set up an e-mail address for that purpose.

+If the project is open-source, some users are even so kind as to propose source code in the form of what GitHub calls pull requests.
+This should be encouraged, along with bug reports, security reports and feature requests.
+We as developers can only bug test so much and work so fast, so extra help should be both encouraged and rewarded.
+Please don't be a jerk to users!

+Given the sensitive nature of discovered security vulnerabilities, security reports should not be treated as bug reports which can normally be publicly available without issues.
+Security reports from users should always be treated confidentially.
+[GitHub has tools for this](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability "GitHub on reporting security vulnerabilities").